barguppis/AutoEnum/README.md

 # AutoEnum
-Barguppis' Automatic Enumeration Suite\n
-Only tested on kali 2020\n
+Only tested on kali 2020
 https://linkin.com/in/aidan-rivera-157090197